andrewcooke/choochoo/docs/data-model.md

 ### Statistics

-A **Statistic** is a simple thing - a name with units.
+A **StatisticName** is a simple thing - a name with units.
 For example, "Rest HR/bpm".
 In practice it also has a description and some "metadata" for display, tracking who is responsible for creating new values, etc.

-For a Statistic to be useful it must be associated with some values.
+For a StatisticName to be useful it must be associated with some values.
 More exactly, it must have entries in the **StatisticJournal** which associated values with **Source**s.

 There are three types of StatisticJournal, for values that are integers, floats and text.